Election Day at Penn

 Here’s what you need to know to successfully cast your ballot:

-Polls are open on Tuesday, November 4, from 7:00 a.m. to 8:00 p.m.
+Polls are open on Tuesday, May 19, from 7:00 a.m. to 8:00 p.m.

-Register for the first time, or update your registration.
+Register for the first time, or update your registration

-Check your voter registration status and confirm your polling place location.
+Check your voter registration status and confirm your polling place location

 Mail-in or absentee ballot

-The deadline to request a mail-in or absentee ballot is 5:00 p.m. on October 28, 2025.
+The deadline to request a mail-in or absentee ballot is 5:00 p.m. on May 12, 2026.
 Any registered voter may request a mail-in ballot.
 Absentee ballots can be requested by voters with disabilities or an illness that prevents them from going to their polling place on Election Day, or by those who will be absent from their municipality on Election Day.

-Completed mail-in or absentee ballots must be received by your county election board by 8:00 p.m. on Election Day, November 4
+Completed mail-in or absentee ballots must be received by your county election board by 8:00 p.m. on Election Day, May 19

 Request a mail-in or absentee ballot